 FROM PLANE-WSGN, Birmingham, inaugurated its portable transmitter WAXD with a broadcast from an airplane over the Municipal Airport.
-Announcers Bob McRaney and Joe Ford and Engineer James Evans are shown broadcasting from the plane.

-est number of votes for exclusion generally contain some objectionable features.
+Announcers Bob McRaney and Joe Ford and Engineer James Evans are shown broadcasting from the plane. est number of votes for exclusion generally contain some objectionable features.

 6. Listeners show a decided preference for high-class musicians.
-7. The character of the advertising in radio broadcasts is not criticized, rather the amount of it.

-8. Broadcasting officials are doing a good job in regulating the material in programs.
+7. The character of the adver- 7.
+The character of the advertising in radio broadcasts is not criticized, rather the amount of it.
+S. Broadcasting officials are do- S. Broadcasting officials are doing a good job in regulating the material in programs.
 9. The Federal Government should assist.
 Keep broadcasting out of politics.

-10. Housewife shows little interest in amateur hours and street interviews.
+10. Housewife shows little in- 10.
+Housewife shows little interest in amateur hours and street interviews.

 CBS has secured exclusive broadcasting rights to the Lewisohn Stadium Concerts in New York for the summer of 1937 given by the Philharmonic Symphony Society and featuring prominent guest conductors.

-Tony Martin Sues

-SUIT for \$7,600 damages for cancellation of his contract to masterthe-ceremonies of the CBS weekly Hollywood Hotel program has been filed in Los Angeles Superior Court by Tony Martin.
+Tony Martin Sues SUIT for \$7,600 damages for cancellation of his contract to masterthe-ceremonies of the CBS weekly Hollywood Hotel program has been filed in Los Angeles Superior Court by Tony Martin.
 Named in his complaint, filed under his correct name of Alvin Morris, are F Wallis Armstrong Co., advertising agency and Campbell Soup Co. program sponsor.
-In his complaint, filed by Attorneys Samuel S. Zagon and Harold E. Aaron, Martir claims he was signed on March 12 to appear for a minimum of 19 weeks on the Hollywood Hotel broadcasts from Hollywood and that on April 5 his contract for \$400 per program was repudiated by his employers.
-He was scheduled to start with the May broadcast.

-KNX Fliers' Beacon

-KNX, Los Angeles, under specia authority of the FCC, served as the beacon station for the Moscow-to U. S. flyers who landed in this country Sunday on their epocha flight.
-Employed as a "directional beam," the CBS outlet was author ized to operate on a point-to-poin basis with the planes to guide then to their destination, at the reques of the Soviet authorities.
-An in-terpreter was called in by the sta tion to assist it in communication in the Russian tongue with the aviators and to supply them with weather and other flying informa
+In his complaint, filed by Attorneys Samuel S. Zagon and Harold E. Aaron, Martin claims he was signed on March 12 to appear for a minimum of 15 weeks on the Hollywood Hote broadcasts from Hollywood and that on April 5 his contract for \$400 per program was repudiated by his employers.
+He was sched uled to start with the May ' broadcast.
+KNX Fliers' Beacon KNX, Los Angeles, under specia authority of the FCC, served as the beacon station for the Moscow-to U. S. flyers who landed in this country Sunday on their epocha flight.
+Employed as a "directiona" beam," the CBS outlet was author ized to operate on a point-to-poin basis with the planes to guide then to their destination, at the reques of the Soviet authorities.
+An in terpreter was called in by the sta tion to assist it in communication in the Russian tongue with the aviators and to supply them witl weather and other flying information.
 DR. LEE DE FOREST, inventor o the radio tube, was awarded the hon orary degree of Doctor of Laws by Lewis Institute, Chicago, June 22.